 Triumph Rocket 3 is a cruiser bike available at a starting price of Rs.
 18,41,932 in India.
 It is available in 2 variants and 4 colours with top variant price starting from Rs.
 18,82,639.
 The Triumph Rocket 3 is powered by 2458cc BS6 engine which develops a power of 165 bhp and a torque of 221 Nm.
 With both front and rear disc brakes, Triumph Rocket 3 comes up with anti-locking braking system.
 This Rocket 3 bike weighs 304 kg and has a fuel tank capacity of 18 liters.

 Triumph’s Rocket 3 has held the title of being the largest displacement production motorcycle ever built.
 And the latest version of the bike retains this crown with an even larger powerplant over its predecessor.
 After discontinuing the previous-generation Rocket 3 in India, the British bike maker recently launched its successor in the country.
-While the 2020 Rocket 3 is available in GT and R variants in the international markets, Triumph has introduced only the latter in India.
+Similar to the international markets, the 2020 Rocket 3 is available in a GT and R variants in India.

-The new Rocket 3 R is also more modern in terms of electronics.
+The new Rocket 3 is also more modern in terms of electronics over its predecessor.
 The twin-pod, semi-analogue instrument cluster has been replaced by a full-colour TFT display which can be paired with smartphone via Bluetooth.
-Furthermore, it also features gizmos like traction control, cornering ABS, hill-hold control and four riding modes (Rain, Road, Sport and Rider-Configurable mode).
+Furthermore, it features gizmos like traction control, cornering ABS, hill-hold control and four riding modes (Rain, Road, Sport and Rider-Configurable mode).

-On the competition front, the 2020 Triumph Rocket 3 R competes against the new Ducati Diavel 1260 which is also a power cruiser.
+On the competition front, the 2020 Triumph Rocket 3 R and GT compete against the new Ducati Diavel 1260 which is also a power cruiser.